LizGoro90/db-tour/tutorials/queries/06/README.md

 // ...
 ```

-The example above affects one item, and the example below will delete all items
+As with the `Update` examples, in the previous case only one item will be affected
-in the books table:
+and in the following scenario all items will be altered:

 ```go